JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 21. Sailing in Ashbridges Bay -- admittedly I haven't actually done this yet, but it looks fun when I bike by.
 22. Exploring the Distillery District -- bring your camera.
 Pop into the galleries, the chocolate factory and try the special seasonal beers at Mill St that they only serve in their pub.
 23. Go to the top floor of the banks at Bay/King -- The view from the tops of these buildings is comparable to the CN tower view.
 Ask your finance friends to take you.
 24. Winterlicious / Summerlicious -- affordable fancy restaurant date.
-Yelp is your friend.
+Yelp is your friend with this one.
-25. Toronto Island -- classic day tripnb
+25. Toronto Island -- classic day trip.
+Costs something like $12 to ferry over, or make an adventure of it and use a canoe or raft.